-To help you find your way around, we have:
+To help you find your way around our hospitals, we have:

 large maps at our building entrances